 I have yet to read a book by Mrs. Bittner where the heroine has a job (in the interest of fairness, employment possibilities for women were significantly less than they are today), nor are they financially independent.

 In two of her books, Arizona Bride and Sweet Mountain Magic, the heroine is an heiress, but the money wasn’t through her efforts, but those of her male relatives.
 As a result, the heroine is almost entirely emotionally and financially dependent on the hero or other men, which dovetails into issue #2.

 Issue #2: Extreme Misogyny

-In EVERY book I’ve read by Mrs. Bittner, the heroine-and frequently other female characters-is subjected to emotional, mental, physical, and sexual abuse.
-While I understand that violence against women occurs every day around the world, it feels like to me that the only purpose of the violence in her books is to give the hero carte blanche to kill someone-or many someones-in sometimes graphic ways.
-I don’t as a rule have a problem with this-I very much want villains in books to suffer as much, if not more, pain than they’re inflicting upon their victims-but the level of violence against women in Mrs. Bittner’s books feels heavily gratuitous.
+In EVERY book I’ve read, I’ve Mrs. Bittner, the heroine-and frequently other female characters-is subjected to emotional, mental, physical, and sexual abuse.
+While I understand that violence against women occurs every day around the world, it feels to me that the only purpose of the violence in her books is to give the hero carte blanche to kill someone–or many someones–sometimes in graphic ways.

-I am a huge fan of Mrs. Bittner’s work–she is in my top 10 all-time favorite authors–but there are parts of her work I do have issues with.
+I am a huge fan of Mrs. Bittner’s.
+She is in my top 10 all-time favorite authors, but I do have issues with parts of her work.